This website is aimed at dog and puppy buyers who are choosing which breed (or cross-breed) to have as a pet.

-It will be up to you to make sure that a breeder has carried out the appropriate health tests and that the parents of your puppy have been screened and found to be free of disease and suitable for breeding.
+It is an owner or puppy buyer’s responsibility to make sure that a breeder has carried out the appropriate health tests and that the parents of your puppy have been screened and found to be free of disease and suitable for breeding.
+It is not expected that a breeder carries out every health test available for the breed, however some health tests are essential.

 Purchasing a dog or puppy should never be done casually and without thorough research.